cockroachdb/pebble/docs/range_deletions.md

 TODO: The following explanation of range deletions does not take into account the recent change to prohibit splitting of a user key between sstables.
-This change simplifies the logic, removing 'improperly truncated range tombstones.'
+This change simplifies the logic, removing 'improperly truncated range tombstones'.

 TODO: The following explanation of range deletions ignores the kind/trailer that appears at the end of keys after the sequence